johnny-co/home-assistant-konnected-tutorial/README.md

      tts: inform HA which source to use for talking though sonos

     	- platform: google_translate # we will be using google

+     input_select: : set up alarm_mode to determine what happens with the alarm is triggered

+	 notify: Send group text notifications to certain individuals
+	   - name: Intrusion Triggered # Tell everyone you are being robbed

+       - name: Intrusion Status # Notify head of households of alarm status changes

   2. [groups.yaml](groups.yaml) - set up sensor type groups, people notification groups, and media player (sonos) groups.

      motion_sensors: # all motion sensor types